pabloripoll/docker-laravel-10-php-fpm-8/README.md

 │
 ├── resources
 │   ├── database
-│   │   ├── wordpress-init.sql
+│   │   ├── laravel-init.sql
-│   │   └── wordpress-backup.sql
+│   │   └── laravel-backup.sql
 │   │
 │   └── laravel
-│       └── (any file or directory required for re-building the Wordpress app...)
+│       └── (any file or directory required for re-building the app...)
 │
 ├── laravel
 │   └── (application...)